waycrate/wayshot/README.md

 # Smithay Developers:

 Massive thanks to smithay developer <a href="https://github.com/cmeissl">Cmeissl</a> and <a href="https://github.com/vberger">Victor Berger</a>.
-Without them this project won't be possible as my wayland knowledge is very very limited.
+Without them this project won't be possible as my wayland knowledge is limited.

 # Contributors: